-- All students on academic probation are required to be advised by the Dean's office before each registration period.
+- All students on academic probation are required to be advised by both their major department and the Dean's office before each registration period.
 You can make and appointment to see the Dean by calling 936-468-4604.

 - All students with fewer than 61 earned hours of credit are required to be advised before each registration period.